thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 - `dockerhub/with-makemkv/docker-compose.yml`: local MakeMKV overlay image (non-dev).
 - `linux-video-encoder/docker-compose.yml`: local build from source (includes optional dev bind mounts).
 - `portainer/docker-compose.yml`: Portainer stack for local images.

+## GPU configuration (optional)
+The compose files include commented lines for each GPU type.
+Uncomment the lines that match your hardware:
+- NVIDIA: uncomment `runtime: nvidia`, the `NVIDIA_*` environment variables, and the `deploy` GPU block.
+- Intel/AMD: uncomment the `/dev/dri:/dev/dri` device mapping (VAAPI).
+If GPU drivers are missing, install them on the host first (NVIDIA driver + NVIDIA Container Toolkit, or VAAPI drivers like `intel-media-va-driver` / `mesa-va-drivers`).
+The host setup script will detect your GPU and print a reminder about which lines to uncomment.

 ## Web UI
 - Dashboard: `http://<host>:5959`